consultek/aws-cc-jenkins-eks/docs/app.md

     kubectl port-forward -n $JENKINS_NS --address 0.0.0.0 svc/jenkins 8080:8080
     ```

-4. Open browser and naviate to `https://localhost:8080`.
-Enter admin credentails (retrieved in step 3) and navigate to pipeline job.
-Execute Jenkins pipeline job to check if it is able to access AWS CodeCommit repo and run sample app.
+4. Open browser and enter url `https://localhost:8080` to access Jenkins UI.
+Enter Jenkins admin credentails (retrieved in step 3) and navigate to pipeline job for sample.
+Execute Jenkins pipeline job to check if it is able to access AWS CodeCommit repo.
+If successful, it will clone repo and configure pipeline as specified in Jenkinsfile.